karmic64/dgcf-hacktools/README.md

 Massively incomplete at the moment, please be patient.

-Compilation prerequisites are zlib and libpng.
+Tool compilation prerequisites are zlib and libpng.

+You need the [flat assembler](https://flatassembler.net/) to assemble the patched game executable.

 You also need to copy over the unmodified files from an installed game to a folder called `DFantasy` (SHA-1 checksums for the files are in `sha1sums.txt`).